SriSatyaKalyan/web-dev/README.md

 * Have quotes which you like be displayed in every page
 * Use Bootstrap Cards for your books and corresponding quotes in your website
 * Have your testing frameworks display in one of your pages
+* Have your Book Notes in one page
+* Have wallpapers show up in one page